dafny-lang/dafny/docs/DafnyRef/Grammar.md

 * Digits can be used to name fields of classes and destructors of datatypes.
-For example, the built-in tuple datatypes have destructors named 0, 1, 2, etc. Note that as a field or destructor name a digit sequence is treated as a string, not a number: internal underscores matter, so `10` is different from `1_0` and from `010`.
+For example, the built-in tuple datatypes have destructors named 0, 1, 2, etc. Note that as a field or destructor name, a digit sequence is treated as a string, not a number: internal underscores matter, so `10` is different from `1_0` and from `010`.
 * `m.requires` is used to denote the [precondition](#sec-requires-clause) for method `m`.